Feel like you’re being held back by a fat pouch in the groin area (FUPA)?

 That way, you can tackle the problem from two angles:

-Often, we get caught up in crash diets and weight loss FADs...while these programmes can give you temporary results, rarely do people see the hidden side-effects.
+Often, we get caught up in crash diets and weight loss FADs…while these programmes can give you temporary results, the hidden side-effects are rarely spoken about.

 Rapid weight loss causes the skin around your abdomen to become flabby and loose.

-Naturally, the new fat fills up in the flabby area and results in a fatty pouch.
+Naturally, the new fat fills up in the flabby area and results in a fatty pouch being created.

-If you get stressed regularly, it can lead to a significant increase in fat levels around your abdominal area.
+If you get stressed on a regular basis, it can lead to a significant increase in fat levels around your abdominal area.

 By far, the easiest way to reduce stress is to get into a routine of having an early night of sleep.